mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 ## 3) The `thelook_ecommerce` Dataset

-The GCloud services come with public datasets designed to test Google Service Capabilities processing Big Data.
-This particular data set have variables relevant for the context of finance and eCommerce.
-The data set has these following tables according to Google:
+The GCloud services come with public datasets designed to test Google Service Capabilities for processing Big Data.
+This particular data set has variables relevant to the context of finance and e-commerce.
+The data set has the following tables according to Google:

 | Table Name | Number of Rows | Number of Columns | Description |
 |----|----|----|----|